JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 <!--EndFragment-->

-You can view the usage of Published Frontend APIs that has been granted access to external Organizations and their applications, as well as the access granted date; this feature is available in API Manager’s UI, as well as API calls via HTTP clients.
-The user roles with access to this feature are as follows:
+You can view the usage of published frontend APIs that has been granted access to external organizations and their applications, as well as the access granted date.

-API Admin: Overall view for all published APIs from all Organizations Organization Administrator: Overall view for all published APIs that belong to an Organization where the user has an Organization Administrator permission.

-**Making a query via HTTP client.**
+**Making a dependency view query via HTTP client.**

-Make a call using this query `GET/proxies/{id}/apiacces`, it should return two Objects for every organization described as follows:
+Make the following query `GET/proxies/{id}/apiacces`, it should return two Objects for every organization described as follows:

 **Object 1 - Organization**